 (4) Passenger loading capacity.
 No motor vehicle used in the transportation of passengers will carry more passengers than can be carried safely.
 In no case will a motor vehicle transport more than one hundred fifty percent of its rated seating capacity.

 (5) Standing passengers.
 No passenger will be permitted to stand unless the vehicle is equipped with devices designed and permanently installed to provide stability and safety for standing passengers.
 Even if the vehicle is properly equipped, no passenger will be permitted to stand for a distance exceeding thirty-five miles.

+(6) Double-decker bus.
+Any company that operates a double-decker bus must comply with the maximum height vehicle requirement of RCW 46.44.020.

-(6) Reserve equipment.
+(7) Reserve equipment.
 All auto transportation companies must maintain sufficient reserve equipment to insure the reasonable operation of established routes and fixed time schedules.